embreakin/FLattice_PBH/README.md

    - GCC (g++)
    - Clang (also AppleClang).

-   When compiling using Clang, one must also install the `libomp` library in order to use OpenMP.
+   When compiling using Clang, one must install the `libomp` library in order to use OpenMP.
 - FFTW
    The `fftw` library is used for computing discrete Fourier transforms (DFTs). `fftw` files are assumed to be installed in `/opt/fftw/`.
 If you have installed `fftw` in a different directory, change `include_directories` and `link_directories` in the cmake file.
 - Boost